 The retromania of the 2010s and the rising interest in vintage Porsches brought out the CTR again.
 Up until that point, the original Yellowbird disappeared from the collective consciousness and was regarded as an automotive curiosity for anyone but the most hardcore enthusiasts and 911 fanatics.
 However, thanks to the astronomical growth of the vintage Porsche market, all eyes were on the ultimate 911 and the Yellowbird became a coveted key part of the expanding 911 universe.

-To a layman or a casual car lover, the 2017 CTR looked like any other yellow Porsche 911.
+To a layman or a casual car lover, the 2017 vehicle looked like any other yellow Porsche 911.
 But, this RUF had to do the least with Porsche.

 The recognizable five-spoke wheel design was revamped as well, with 19-inch center lock wheels completing a nostalgic look accompanied by yellow Tartan-clad bucket seats and trademark five-dial instrument cluster.

-Under the nostalgic whale tail trunk lid sits a Hans Mezger-engineered 3.6 liter twin-turbo flat six pushing over 700 horsepower and mind bending 880 Nm of torque thanks to the merits of modern technology.
-Claimed top speed of the revived CTR homage is 225 MPH (360 km/h) with a 0-62 sprint of just three and a half seconds.
+Under the nostalgic whale tail trunk lid sits a Hans Mezger-engineered 3.6 liter twin-turbo flat-six pushing over 700 horsepower and mind-bending 880 Nm (649 lb?ft) of torque thanks to the merits of modern technology.
+The claimed top speed of the revived CTR homage is 225 MPH (360 km/h) with a 0-62 sprint of just three and a half seconds.

-Again, RUF presented an ultra-limited run with an extra bonus.
-Instead of the original 29 Yellowbirds, the revisited CTR was offered in exactly 30 examples.
+Again the company presented an ultra-limited run with an extra bonus.
+Instead of the original 29 Yellowbirds, the revisited vehicle was offered in exactly 30 examples.